nithikamenon/DEV_PSU_site/README.md

 # My_Personal_Site
 ## This site introduces readers to who I am
 ### I describe my interest and personality in a smooth scoll website
-### the site does not configure well to different devices...best for laptops
+### about this site: 1) it is not published    2) it does not configure well divices other than laptops
 ### I placed links to my linkedin and github for easy access in the footer